-Just like wheat flours, spelt flour comes in two varieties; whole or white spelt.
+Just like all-purpose flours, spelt flour comes in two varieties; whole or white spelt.
 White spelt flour has had the bran and germ removed.
-It will give you a lighter texture in baked goods and works well as a substitute in recipes that call for all purpose flour.
+It will give you a lighter texture in baked goods and works well as a substitute in recipes that call for all-purpose flour.
 Whole spelt flour is close in texture to whole wheat flour.

 Because spelt is more water-soluble than wheat, it is often recommended to use three quarters the amount of liquid in a recipe when making substitutions for wheat flour.
 I have found that this varies depending on the particular batch of spelt flour and the recipe.
 I will usually start with a bit less liquid than called for in the recipe and add more if needed to create the appropriate consistency.